 The reason for creating a hybrid dog is to develop a dog that has the positive attributes of two separate dog breeds.
 Among the most desired hybrids are hypoallergenic dogs that are family friendly.
 Common examples include the Labradoodle (a Labrador retriever crossed with a poodle) and the goldendoodle (a golden retriever crossed with a poodle).

 Each variety of hybrid dog is typically called something that combines parts of its original breeds.
 The cockapoo is a cocker spaniel-poodle hybrid, the puggle is a pug-beagle hybrid, and so on.
 While purebred dogs are held to specific breed standards by organizations such as the American Kennel Club and the United Kennel Club, hybrid dogs are not quite as well-organized.
 However, there is a registry with the American Canine Hybrid Club.

-When breeding two purebred dogs, there is no guarantee that the offspring will come out the same each time.
-The size, coat type, color, temperament, heath and other attributes can vary much more than breeding two dogs of the same breed.
-Hybrid dog groups have put together guidelines for each hybrid (similar to the breed standards established by purebred dog clubs).
-The hybrid dogs that do not meet the standards may be less desirable.
-This might, in theory, contribute to the problem of homeless dogs.
+When breeding two purebred dogs of different breeds, there is no guarantee that the offspring will come out the same each time.
+The size, coat type, color, temperament, health, and other attributes can vary much more than when breeding two dogs of the same breed.
+But hybrid dog groups still have put together guidelines of desirable traits for each hybrid, similar to the breed standards established by purebred dog clubs.

-Hybrid dogs are often as expensive as purebred dogs, if not more expensive.
-If you are interested in a hybrid dog, please first consider dog adoption.
-You might be better off visiting your local animal shelter or rescue group for a desirable mixed-breed dog.
-If you do decide that your want to get a hybrid dog from a breeder, be sure it is a reputable, experienced, responsible dog breeder who only breeds registered purebred dogs in excellent health without hereditary problems.
+Hybrid dogs from breeders are often as expensive as purebred dogs—if not more expensive.
+But you can find hybrid dogs typically at a lower cost up for adoption at animal shelters and rescue groups.
+Plus, a mixed-breed dog at an animal shelter might have the same desirable traits you're looking for in a hybrid dog.
+If you do decide that you want to get a hybrid dog from a breeder, be sure it is a reputable, experienced, responsible dog breeder who only breeds registered purebred dogs in excellent health without hereditary problems.